Amherst creates fund to pay reparations to Black residents

 The Amherst Town Council on Monday voted 12-1 in favor of establishing the fund and requiring a two-thirds vote of the council to authorize any spending from it, The Daily Hampshire Gazette reported.

-Michele Miller, who cofounded Reparations for Amherst, a local advocacy group that pushed for the measure, told the paper that the fund sets the foundation for providing equity in the college town, which is located some 90 miles (145 kilometers) from Boston.
+Michele Miller, who cofounded Reparations for Amherst, a local advocacy group that pushed for the measure, told the paper the fund sets the foundation for providing equity in the college town, which is located some 90 miles from Boston.

-Amherst is among hundreds of communities and organizations across the country seeking to provide reparations to Black people, from the state of California to cities like Providence, Rhode Island, religious denominations like the Episcopal Church and prominent colleges like Georgetown University in Washington.
+Amherst is among hundreds of communities and organizations across the country seeking to provide reparations to Black people, from the state of California to cities including Providence, Rhode Island, religious denominations such as the Episcopal Church and prominent colleges including Georgetown University in Washington.

 Amherst advocates have cited Evanston, Illinois, which became the first American city to pay reparations last month, as a model for their efforts.
 That program uses marijuana tax revenues to give eligible Black residents $25,000 housing grants for down payments, repairs or existing mortgages.